 On October 29, 2018, the Denver City Council unanimously approved a revised Denver Green Buildings Ordinance and the Ordinance took effect on November 2, 2018.
-The rules and recommendations have been forwarded to the Board of Public Health & Environment.
-After public comments are received, the board is expected to vote on adopting the rules and regulations for the ordinance at their April 11th meeting.
+The rules and recommendations were approved by the Board of Public Health & Environment on June 13, 2019.
 This new Green Buildings Ordinance sets standards for the installation of a cool roof with options for green roof or space, solar panels, certification, or undertaking an Energy Program on all new buildings, additions to an existing building, or the replacement of an existing roof 25,000 square feet or more of gross floor area.
 The criteria specified in the Green Buildings Ordinance for roof replacements on existing buildings are:

 Roof Replacement: Cool Roof Required Plus One of the Following:

 Green Roof/Green Space: Install a green roof or green space anywhere on site covering an area in one of the following amounts, whichever is least: (1) 2% of the gross floor area of the building, (2) 18% of the total roof area, or (3) the available roof space on the total roof area.

 On-Site Solar Panels: Install on-site solar panels on building or zone lot and covering an area in the least of the following: (1) 5% of the of the gross floor area of the building, (2) 42% of the total roof area, or (3) an area equal to an amount required to provide 100% of estimated annual average electricity used.

 Certification: Demonstrate current LEED Silver Certification (BD+C or O&M) or Enterprise Green Communities certification or equivalent.

 Energy Program: Enroll in a flexible energy program to achieve similar greenhouse gas emission reductions as the on-site solar option.
 Comply with one of many pathways in the Energy Program within 5 years